 If you haven’t done a major binge of HGTV’s show Good Bones, you’re in for a treat.
 Allow us to introduce you to the show’s star, Mina Starsiak Hawk.
 She was just a self-taught DIY-er flipping homes in Indianapolis when HGTV came knocking.
 Her incredible creative vision has caught on with audiences and inspired loads of homeowners.
-Don’t worry, you won’t have to don steel-toed boots or crawl through the windows of abandoned homes to get her trademark flair.
-We’ve distilled it down to some key points.

 Get your story straight.